nixoz/cdndocs/docs/portal/properties/testing-property.md

 $ curl -v https://faster.mydomain.com/index.html --resolve faster.mydomain.com:443:163.171.233.53
 ```

-## Testing Your Property In Production
+## Testing Your Property in Production

 After you create a CNAME and set your DNS server to point the CNAME to your property's hostname, you can browse your content under the hostname.